Where are the Small Business Strategies?

 By approaching strategic planning from the perspective of values.

-Again, corporations have embraced values to drive their strategies, but it perfectly suits the needs of SMEs, too.
+Corporations have long embraced values to drive their strategies, but it perfectly suits the needs of SMEs, too.
 Values provide a business and its stakeholders a reference for what the company considers desirable, important, beneficial, and constructive.
 Values influence the choices made by the business owners and management, and are integrated into strategies.

-Keep strategic planning simple and create a document that guides future planning, rather than a schedule of tasks to be achieved over 3 years.
+Keep strategic planning simple and create a document that guides future planning, rather than a schedule of tasks.
+Strategic plans do not have to be complicated documents - in fact, the simpler, the better.